Directorate of National Coordination: Involvement in illicit activities

-Siho’s coup attempt
+Siho's coup attempt

 In February 1964 GMS 1 was brought down to Savannakhet in Military Region 3 to recapture the village of Nong Boua Lao held by Pathet Lao guerrilla forces, which had already repelled several assaults by the RLA.
 Although the three para battalions successfully assaulted the village, they were withdrawn to conduct yet another coup d'état in Vientiane (however, another source states that the GMS battalions were actually withdrawn before they could reach their objective).

 On 17 April 1964 the Kingdom of Laos Prime Minister Souvanna Phouma made the decision to enter negotiations with the Pathet Lao leader, his communist brother Prince Souphanouvong on the Plain of Jars.
 Upon learning this, Brig.
 Gen. Siho decided to take matters into its own hands and stage a pre-emptive coup d'état.
 The following day, DNC police units seized the capital's public infrastructure and took control of the country.
 However, the coup of 18 April 1964 was short-lived, as Brig.
-Gen. Siho received international criticism and was quickly outranked by Major-General Kouprasith Abhay, who succeeded in being nominated Deputy Commander-in-Chief of the RLA, whilst his ally Major-General Ouane Rattikone became the Commander-in-Chief.
+Gen. Siho received international criticism and was quickly outranked by Major general Kouprasith Abhay, who succeeded in being nominated Deputy Commander-in-Chief of the RLA, whilst his ally Major general Ouane Rattikone became the RLA Commander-in-Chief.
 In response, Siho changed the GMS designation to Border Police (Police de Frontiers), and kept a low profile.